DigitalCampus/oppia-docs/technical/install/server.rst

     (env)$ pip install -r django-oppia/requirements.txt

-   This may take some time as it downloads and sets up all the necessary python libraries that are required by the Oppia server
+   This may take some time as it downloads and sets up all the necessary python libraries that are required by the Oppia server.

 #.
 Install a database connector, since we use MySQL, the command below is
    specifically for that database server.
 If you are using a different database